-Agoraphobia, a fear of public places where escape is difficult, is singled out as a particularly common fear with its own unique diagnosis.
+Agoraphobia, a fear of places or situations that trigger fear or helplessness, is singled out as a particularly common fear with its own unique diagnosis.
 Social phobias, which are fears related to social situations, are also singled out with a unique diagnosis.

 Specific phobias are a broad category of unique phobias related to specific objects and situations.
-Specific phobias affect an estimated 19.2 million American adults.
+Specific phobias affect an estimated 12.5 percent of American adults.